rwynn/monstache-site/src/config.md

 []string (default `nil`) (env var name `MONSTACHE_CHANGE_STREAM_NS`)

+!!! note
+	This options requires MongoDB 3.6 or above

-This option allows you to opt in to using MongoDB change streams.
-The namespaces included here will be tailed using `$watch` function.
+This option allows you to opt in to using MongoDB [change streams](https://docs.mongodb.com/manual/changeStreams/).
+The namespaces included will be tailed using `watch` API.
-This options requires MongoDB version 3.6 and above.
-When this option is enabled the legacy direct tailing of the oplog is disabled, therefore you do not need to specify additional regular expressions to filter the set of collections to watch.
+When this option is enabled the direct tailing of the oplog is disabled, therefore you do not need to specify additional regular expressions to filter the set of collections to watch.

+If you are using MongoDB 4 or greater you can open a change stream against entire databases or even the entire deployment.
+To tail a database set the value of the namespace to the database name.
+For example, instead of `db.collection` the value would simply be `db`.
+To tail the entire deployment use an empty string as the namespace value.
+For example, `change-stream-namespaces = [ '' ]`.

+!!! note
+	This option may be passed on the command line as ./monstache --change-stream-namespace test.foo

 ## config-database-name